23 Coastal Kitchen Ideas for Your Dream Seaside Retreat

 Establish Timeless Appeal with Subway Tile Backsplashes

-7. Add Warmth with Wide Plank Wood Flooring
+7. Warm It Up with Wide Plank Wood Flooring

 Coastal kitchen with wide plank flooring showcasing warmth and texture